 For MAML students who already have significant ministry & leadership experience, they do not have to take one of the three designed concentrations; instead, they may choose to round out their experience with further Bible, theology, or specific ministry training.
+This is the "Open Track."
 They may choose courses from the following Bible or theology courses, or may choose ministry & leadership courses from any the three defined tracks, above.